Tôn Thất Đính: Plotting a fake coup

-By mid-October, Diệm and Nhu knew of the coup plans, but did not know that Đính was firmly among them, although they were wary of him.
-Nhu then decided to outwit the generals with a counter-plot.
+By mid-October, Diệm and Nhu knew of the coup plans but did not know that Đính was firmly among the plotters, though they were wary of him.
+Nhu then decided to outwit the generals with a counterplot.
 The generals heard of this and decided to counteract him.
 The other generals were still suspicious of Đính, fearing he would betray them.
 Having discovered that Nhu was trying to use him to trap them and unsure of his true loyalties, they promised to make him interior minister and offered other rewards if he helped to overthrow the Ngô brothers.

-As part of the generals' plot, Đính sent Colonel Nguyễn Hữu Có, his deputy corps commander, to Mỹ Tho to talk to the 7th Division commander, Colonel Bùi Đình Đạm, and two regimental commanders subordinate to Đạm, and the chief of Mỹ Tho province.
-Exhorting them to join the coup, Có stated that all the generals were in the plot except the strongly loyalist Huỳnh Văn Cao, and that Đính would soon join.
-According to one account, Đính had intended that loyalists would report Có's activities to Diệm and Nhu so that it would give him an opportunity to orchestrate a stunt to ingratiate himself with the palace.
+As part of the generals' plot, Đính sent Colonel Nguyễn Hữu Có, his deputy corps commander, to Mỹ Tho to talk to the 7th Division commander, Colonel Bùi Đình Đạm, and two regimental commanders subordinate to Đạm, as well as the chief of Mỹ Tho province.
+Exhorting them to join the coup, Có stated that all the generals were in the plot except the strong loyalist Huỳnh Văn Cao and that Đính would soon join.
+According to one account, Đính had intended for loyalists to report Có's activities to Diệm and Nhu so that it would give him an opportunity to orchestrate a stunt to ingratiate himself with the palace.

 Nhu's agents soon reported Có's activities to the palace.
-When the Ngô brothers confronted Đính with what occurred in Mỹ Tho, Đính feigned astonishment at his deputy's behavior, crying and vowing to have Có killed.
+When the Ngô brothers confronted Đính with what occurred in Mỹ Tho, Đính feigned astonishment at his deputy's behaviour, crying and vowing to have Có killed.
 Nhu opposed this and stated that he wanted to keep Có alive to catch the plotters and tried to use Đính to this end.
 Nhu ordered Đính and Tung, both of whom took their orders directly from the palace instead of the ARVN command, to plan a fake coup against the government.
 One objective was to trick dissidents into joining the false uprising so that they could be identified and eliminated.
 Another aim of the public relations stunt was to give a false impression of the strength of the regime.